The Counterfeit

 This is the cruel genius of the counterfeit: it offers relief without reality.

+The present crisis demands sacramental clarity.
 The Vatican II antichurch presents sacramental rupture as lawful renewal, above all through the Novus Ordo religion.
 That claim is false.
 Since the priesthood and episcopate proceeding from the Vatican II antichurch are invalid, the rites flowing from that false hierarchy do not confer what they claim to confer.
 Where priesthood is null, sacramental life built upon it is null in the places dependent on that priesthood.

 This exposes the false refuges for what they are, whether they appear openly in the Novus Ordo or more softly in SSPX, FSSP, and ICKSP settings.